angular/angular/aio/content/guide/universal.md

 Find the [Network Throttling](https://developers.google.com/web/tools/chrome-devtools/network-performance/reference#throttling) dropdown on the far right of the menu bar.

 Try one of the "3G" speeds.
-The server-rendered app still launches quickly but the full client app takes many seconds to load.
+The server-rendered app still launches quickly but the full client app may take seconds to load.

 {@a conclusion}